 When I came across this patent, I was excited to share it because it paints a picture of what Google could have given us.
 It reminds me of a lot of the Universal search that we used to have on desktop computers that showed us a mix of local results, news results, image results, and video results.
 I wrote about the many updates to Universal Search in the post Google’s New Universal Search Results.

-Google has been providing more and more knowledge-based results to even mobile search results, with knowledge cards, featured snippets, PAA questions, entity carousels that the 10 blue links of the early 2000s are very different from the search results of today.
-The problems this patent was intended to address on mobile devices may be no longer quite the problems they were back in 2008, and because of initiatives such as mobile-first indexing and entity-based search, we may not get the benefit of relevance-ordered information in search results that the inventors behind this patent may have thought we would.
+Google has provided more and more knowledge-based results to even mobile search results, with knowledge cards, featured snippets, PAA questions, entity carousels.
+The 10 blue links of the early 2000s are very different from the search results of today.
+So the problems this patent was intended to address on mobile devices may be no longer quite the problems they were back in 2008.
+Because of initiatives such as mobile-first indexing and entity-based search, we may not benefit from relevance-ordered information in search results that the inventors behind this patent may have thought we would.
 But there is value in considering other approaches that Google could have taken.

 Ideally, your website should be easily indexable by both Googlebot Desktop and Googlebot Smartphone, and it displays well on mobile devices in a mobile friendly manner.
-And on top of that, if it is responsive to the informational and situational needs of your audiences, it will stand a good chance of ranking for the searches they perform on their mobile devices.
+And on top of that, if it is responsive to your audiences’ informational and situational needs, it will stand a good chance of ranking for the searches they perform on their mobile devices.

 I do question whether Google will adopt its relevance-ordered categories approach to search results.
 They could, but they may not at this point.
 If Google comes up with a newer version of this patent that describes how knowledge-based results might fit into search results, then maybe we will see this used.
 I will keep an eye out for that.